asimlqt/php-google-spreadsheet-client/README.md

 # Introduction

-This library provides a simple interface to the Google Spreadsheet API.
+This library provides a simple interface to the Google Spreadsheet API v3.

 There are a couple of important things to note.